Jaden Springer: Personal life

 Springer's father, Gary, was a McDonald's All-American basketball player and played college basketball for Iona.
-Gary was a sixth-round selection in the 1984 NBA draft but did not play professionally due to a lingering knee injury.
+Gary was a sixth-round selection in the 1984 NBA draft by the Philadelphia 76ers but did not play professionally due to a lingering knee injury.
 Both of Springer's older brothers played college basketball: Gary Jr. for Iona and Jordan for Army.
-His cousin, DeAndre' Bembry, last played professionally for the Milwaukee Bucks of the National Basketball Association.
+His cousin is former NBA player DeAndre' Bembry.